 The primary goal of Denver Public Schools is to provide the best education possible to every student.

 As a current teacher I can personally attest that we are facing a crisis in attracting and retaining good teachers.
-This has caused one of the largest achievement gaps in the nation between our white and non white students.
+This has caused one of the largest achievement gaps in the nation between our white students and students of color.

 We must increase classroom teacher salaries.
 That is how we can keep experienced, confident teachers of all ethnicities and backgrounds who will provide the best education for our students.